 If any of these exercises are causing you further pain, you should see a doctor.
 If the pain is mild, an over-the-counter pain reliever may help.

 If you are wondering if you can still get in legitimate workouts when you have tennis elbow, you can.
 Of course you can still work your butt off with cardio and lower body workouts.
+My friend was telling me about some Baltimore MD Tennis Lessons she had and her instructor really helped her refine her technique, its always a good idea to get a professional opinion on workouts for improving your tennis play.
 Maybe this is surprising to you, but biking can actually be really hard on your elbows and taking a break from that activity may be a good idea.
 Also, if your upper body strength training caused your tennis elbow, you should probably take a break from that.
 If your condition was not caused by weight lifting, you may be able to cut down on weights and repetitions and still be able to strength train.
 Check out this video from Tennis Elbow Classroom for more information: https://www.youtube.com/watch?v=IOcBtPqRmbU&t=22s.

 The best way to get your elbow stronger and try to avoid this condition in the future, is to stretch and strengthen the muscles in your arms so they are strong and flexible enough for your activities.
 Check out these 5 fail proof exercises for tennis elbow, these are specifically for prevention: https://www.tenniselbowsecretsrevealed.com/5-failproof-ways-on-how-to-strengthen-your-elbow-tendons-and-escape-tennis-elbow.